idvorkin/idvorkin.github.io/_d/writing.md

 ### All Mental models are wrong.

-Mental models are simplifications of reality, and mental models conflict, and classifacation at the edges is painful.
+See [7 habits concepts](/7h-c0) Maps vs Terrain

-This is required as the world is infinitly complex, and we need simpler models to understand what is going on.
+Using your eyes you can look at the road outside your house.
+It has a color, a specific width, perhaps some potholes.
+This the terrain, the physical reality, but you won't see any of this google maps.
+Your eyes won't let you see the networks of sewers underneath your street.
+Fort that, there are maps that show the sewers, but those maps lack houses.

-Imagine you want to describe the real world, or the physical terrain to someone, so you give them a map.
-The type of map you provide depends on what you are trying to understand.
-Say you want to drive from point A to point B then you'd want a map of streets.
-Now say you wanted to install a wind turbine, in that case you wouldn't care much about streets, but you'd want a map of average winds.
+Maps are required as the world is infinitly complex, and we need simpler models to understand what is going on.
+A similar thing happens at the restaurant, your order of the menu which is a simplification of the food.
+And to understand the world, we need mental models, like the ones presented in most non-fiction books.

-Because the map is not the terrain, the map is wrong, and classifying the edges is hard.
+While maps are useful, they are not the terrain, in some dimensiosn the map is always wrong, and classifying the edges is hard.

-Wrong Section - An example of misinterpration - the [5 blind men and the elephant](https://en.wikisource.org/wiki/The_poems_of_John_Godfrey_Saxe/The_Blind_Men_and_the_Elephant)
+There will be several maps to understand the terrain.
+Like the street map and the sewer map.
+These maps will often disagree, or be non-overlapping, and that's completely fine each map has its own purpose.

 ### SWOT and SOAR - Exploring the space